 Please read your tenancy agreement thoroughly before signing and returning it to us as soon as possible.
 It is essential that you understand the tenancy agreement before signing.
-Please contact the Lettings Coordinator in the first instance if you have any questions.
+Please contact the team in the first instance if you have any questions.
 However, if you remain unsure of any of the terms and conditions contained in the tenancy agreement, we recommend that you seek independent legal advice.

 Once we are in receipt of the signed tenancy agreement, it will be signed on behalf of the landlord and dated.
 At this point the tenancy agreement is deemed to be “executed” and both parties are legally obliged to proceed.

-The Lettings Coordinator will contact you to confirm the amount you need to pay before you move in.
-This amount will include the rent up to the end of the first calendar month of your tenancy and the deposit (equivalent to two months rent).
+You will be advised in writing of the amount you need to pay before you move in to include first rent payment and deposit.
 Rental amounts and due dates will vary per property – please review your tenancy agreement for the specific details.

-You first payment must be paid in cleared funds within the timescale specified by the negotiator and, in any event, prior to commencement of the tenancy.
-Payment must be made by bank transfer, by debit card (subject to bank charges) or by bankers draft.
-We cannot accept cash or personal cheques.
+You first payment must be paid in cleared funds two days prior to the tenancy start.
+Payment must be made by bank transfer, we cannot accept cash, card or personal cheques.

-If your property is managed by scottfraser, the Property Management Centre will contact you to arrange a ‘meet and greet’ to collect keys ready for your tenancy start date.
+If your property is managed by scottfraser, the Inventory Clerk will contact you to arrange a Check-in appointment.

 You will also be supplied with a full inventory and schedule of condition, prepared by an independent inventory clerk.
 This will show meter readings for the property.
 Please check the inventory carefully, as it will be an important part of the check-out and deposit return at the end of your tenancy.
 You can make comments as appropriate.
 You must then sign and return it to us within 72 hours of your arrival at the property.
 If you do not do so, the inventory is deemed to be accurate.